gugumice/barcode/README.md

 !cups-bsd is IMPORTANT for lpr to function

 CUPS printer setup:

+1. Choose ZEBRA
-Choose ZEBRA, set Make to RAW
+2. set Make to RAW

 Auto run un startup:

 sudo cp barcode.service /etc/systemd/system/barcode.service

 sudo systemctl enable barcode.service

 Disable auto run:

 sudo systemctl disable barcode.service

-If more than one printer is configured in CUPS script will ask which printer to use for labels.
+If more than one printer is configured in CUPS, script will ask which printer to use for labels.